cellistigs/cellistigs.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: My name is Taiga Abe, and I am a graduate student with <a href='https://stat.columbia.edu/~cunningham/'>John Cunningham</a> at the <a href='https://ctn.zuckermaninstitute.columbia.edu'>Columbia University Center for Theoretical Neuroscience</a>.
+Please contact me via email at ta2507 [at] columbia.edu.

 profile:
-  align: right
+  align: left
-  image: prof_pic.jpg
+  image: profile_pic.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Jerome L Greene Science Center, 6th Floor, Quad D</p>
+    <p>3227 Broadway</p>
+    <p>New York NU 10027</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My primary research interest is the development of reproducible and reliable data analysis tools, with a specific focus on problems in neuroscience.
+My graduate research has focused on two major projects along these themes:

+<b>A Cloud Computing Platform for Reproducible Data Analysis.</b> I am the lead researcher and developer for Neuroscience Cloud Analysis As A Service (NeuroCAAS), a computing platform that removes the burden of computing infrastructure from neuroscience researchers as they use and develop novel data analysis tools.
+Learn more about the project <a href='neurocaas.org'>here</a>.

+<b>The Benefits and Limitations of Neural Network Ensembles.</b> Ensembling is a popular benchmark method to improve the performance of deep neural networks.
+My work on these "deep ensembles" studies more recent claims that ensembling also improves the reliability of neural network predictions, and investigates the proposed mechanisms behind their success.

+Beyond research, I am an avid rock climber (primarily bouldering) and cellist (primarily chamber music).